AlexeyAlexey/redis_queue_reader/README.md

     #res is a variable that can be equal to :undefined or the information read from the queue
     res
   end

+  def third_function(:no_connection) do
+    #The redis DB has not been connected
-  def third_function(res) do
+    IO.puts "The redis DB has not been connected" end def third_function(res) do
     #res  is a variable that can be equal to the result of the calculation of the second function (second_function/1)
     function_write_to_db(res)
     :timer.sleep(1000)
     res
   end

   def function_write_to_db(:undefined) do
     IO.puts "undefined"
   end